stacks-network/docs/src/pages/understand-stacks/running-mainnet-node/index.md

 peer_port = 8333
 ```

-The rpc configuration of your bitcoin node is out of the scope of this document, but you can find more information [here](https://developer.bitcoin.org/examples/intro.html).
+The rpc configuration of your bitcoin node is out of the scope of this document, but you can find more information on how to set it up [here](https://developer.bitcoin.org/examples/intro.html).

 ## Additional reading